Jong-9999/CG1111A-B02-S4-T2/README.md

 ---

 ## 🎯 Purpose
 This repository contains all code and resources developed for the **NUS CG1111A (Engineering Principles and Practice)** robot design project.
+Written for Makeblock Mbot.

 ---